 In the meantime, reports emerged at entering the 2022 World Cup’s opening weekend that the Red Devils have asked Ronaldo not to return to team facilities after the tournament, and that they may consider suing the player over breach of contract to void the entire pact altogether.

-Cristiano Ronaldo Contract Details & Wages
+Cristiano Ronaldo Man United Contract & Wages

 All financial figures via Capology unless otherwise noted.